Back to: Design Patterns in C# With Real-Time Examples

 Step 2: Creating AbstractExpression

-Create an interface named IExpression.cs and copy and paste the following code into it.
+Create an interface named IExpression.cs and copy and paste the following code.
 This class defines the method that the child classes will implement.
 Moreover, the method takes the Context object as a parameter.
 This context object holds the value that we want to interpret.

 namespace InterpreterDesignPattern { //This is going to be an interface that defines the Interpret operation, which must be implemented by each subclass. public interface IExpression { void Evaluate(Context context); } }